collective/volto-hydra/README.md

 can change check, links or media by typing or clicking directly on your frontend instead of via fields on the sidebar.

 #### Inline text editing ([TODO](https://github.com/collective/volto-hydra/issues/5))
-You will add data attributes to where a blocks text is editable and where text formatting and features are locationed (like links).
+You will add data attributes to where a blocks text is editable.

 e.g. our example teaser block above will become